dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 When you enter a valid recovery code, multi-factor protection will immediately be disabled.
 To keep your account protected, you'll need to enable it again by connecting a one-time password authenticator application or security key to your user profile.
 A new recovery code will be generated for you then.

 <warning>
-**All security keys and any one-time password-based MFA methods configured will be removed when you disable MFA using your recovery code.**
+**All security keys and any one-time password-based MFA methods configured will be removed when you use your recovery code to disable MFA.**
 </warning>

 <div class="section-steps" markdown="1">